 Can you remove a violation of VC 23152(b) from your record?

-After completeing all requirements of sentencing you may be eligible to expunge a dui conviction depending on the circumstances.
-However expunging your conviction will not remove priorability for any future DUI’s.
+After completing all requirements of sentencing you may be eligible to expunge a DUI conviction depending on the circumstances.
+However, expunging your conviction will not remove priorability for any future DUI’s.

 Aggravating Factors: The following 4 factors, if present in addition to a violation of the offense Vehicle Code 23152(b), will cause a defendant to incur additional or enhanced terms of punishment.